CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Approach

 \subsection{Query Restriction}

 Given a query, we derive a more restrictive query based on two insights.
 First, for the clauses that we considered, adding a clause to a query makes the query more restrictive except for the \lstinline{JOIN} clause.
 Second, given an already existing clause, we can modify the clause or its predicate to obtain a more restrictive query.
 We considered the SQL features shown in \Autoref{lst:select} and propose at least one rule for each feature, yielding the 12 rules shown in \Autoref{tab:rules}.
 Since the \lstinline{JOIN} clause, which specifies two tables or views to be joined, is a major factor influencing the queries' run time~\cite{leis2015good}, 5 of the 12 rules relate to them.
-Our rules are not exhaustive; we believe that practitioners could propose many additional rules depending on their testing focus.
+Our rules are not exhaustive; we believe that practitioners could propose additional rules depending on their testing focus.

-\paragraph{Rule overview.} In \Autoref{tab:rules}, the \emph{Clause} column denotes the SQL clause on which the corresponding rule is applied.
-The \emph{Source} and \emph{Target} columns denote the source pattern and the restricted target pattern.
-The <Empty> placeholder refers to an empty clause.
-The <Predicate> placeholder refers to any boolean expressions in SQL that evaluates to \lstinline{TRUE}, \lstinline{FALSE}, or \lstinline{NULL}.
-The <Positive Num> placeholder refers to any positive constant number in SQL.
-Lastly, to facilitate understanding these rules, we provide an example for each rule in the \emph{Example} column.
+\paragraph{Rule overview.} In \Autoref{tab:rules}, \method derives a \emph{Target} statement from a \emph{Source} statement by applying a restriction on the shown \emph{Clause}, as demonstrated through \emph{Example}. <Predicate> refers to a boolean expression and <Natural number> to a natural number.
 These examples are based on a database state with two tables \lstinline{t0} and \lstinline{t1}, both of which have only one column \lstinline{c0}.
 For each test to be generated, we randomly choose a SQL clause, of which one or more rules are randomly applied to restrict a query.
-In \Autoref{fig:approach}, we choose the \emph{JOIN} clause and apply only rule 1, which replaces a \lstinline{LEFT JOIN} with a \lstinline{INNER JOIN} in the \lstinline{JOIN} clause of a query.
+In \Autoref{fig:approach}, we choose the \emph{JOIN} clause and apply only rule 1, which replaces a \lstinline{LEFT JOIN} with an \lstinline{INNER JOIN} in the \lstinline{JOIN} clause of a query.

 \paragraph{JOIN clause.} Our key insight for testing the \lstinline{JOIN} clause is the partial inequality relationship in terms of cardinalities between different kinds of joins.
 For a fixed join predicate, the following inequalities for the different joins' cardinalities hold: \lstinline{INNER JOIN} $\leq$ \lstinline{LEFT JOIN/RIGHT JOIN} $\leq$ \lstinline{FULL JOIN} $\leq$ \lstinline{CROSS JOIN}. \Autoref{fig:join} illustrates this using a \lstinline{JOIN} diagram~\cite{explainjoin} on two tables, each of which has three rows, with the same color denoting the rows that can be matched in the \lstinline{JOIN} predicate.
 As determined by the SQL standard, \lstinline{INNER JOIN} fetches rows that have matching values in both tables; \lstinline{LEFT JOIN/RIGHT JOIN} fetch all rows from the left/right table and the matching rows from the respectively other table; \lstinline{FULL JOIN} fetches all rows from both tables; \lstinline{CROSS JOIN} fetches all possible combinations of all rows from both tables without an \lstinline{ON} clause.
 A corner case for rule 5 concerning the \lstinline{CROSS JOIN} is that this join may fetch fewer rows than \lstinline{FULL JOIN} if either of the tables is empty, in which case \lstinline{CROSS JOIN} fetches zero rows.
 To avoid potential false alarms, we ensure that each table contains at least one row.